 BY: Troy Murphy | March 2015

 Partners will inevitably face a mismatch in attachment styles.
 The difference doesn't matter as much as how the couple approaches and works through the difference.

-“Let me be,” I cry as my partner encroaches on my autonomy.
-“Stay with me,” I beg as fear of loneliness encompasses me.
+“Let me be,” I cry as he encroaches.
+“Stay with me,” I beg as my she closes the door.

-Manipulations to force partners to succor cravings for attention or solitude but the successes come at the cost of partner resentment.
-When a partner feels manipulated to sacrifice leaving their personal needs unfulfilled; overtime the continual deprivation of need fulfillment exacts a heavy toll.
-The human sense of need drives behavior.
-When continually neglected, the system is confused, the self becomes blurred, and psychological oddities intrude on normalcy.
-The sharp blade of emotional neglect punctures the soul, deeply wounding even the most stable; trust in future companion support is destroyed and loneliness prevails.
-One-sided, emotionally-neglectful relationships zap vitality, leaving an empty shell where a whole person once lived.
+When needs are continually neglected, the biological motivational system is confused, the self becomes blurred, and psychological oddities intrude on normalcy.
+The sharp blade of emotional neglect punctures the soul, deeply wounding the lonely, even the most stable suffer in one-sided relationships; the expected security from attachment is missed and loneliness prevails.
+Neglectful relationships zap vitality, leaving an empty shell where a whole person once lived.

-Departing from established patterns of manipulation is terrifying.
-Manipulation creates a mirage of control by extinguishing fear.
-Healing requires both partners to courageously face the familiar cycles of interaction that give life to horrors of the past—fears of abandonment or engulfment.
-Only through attending to inner-maladjustments sparking relationship fears can we reclaim the right to healthy attachment.
+Departing from established patterns is terrifying.
+Manipulation creates a mirage of control with ill attempts to extinguishing fear.
+Healing requires both partners to courageously challenge the patterned interactions that—fears of abandonment or engulfment.
+Only through attending to the protective feelings, pushing behaviors that limit closeness by sparking fears, can we reclaim our right and joy to a healthy attachment.